aaronmarrdesign/folio/_posts/articles/2012-10-22-managing-web-projects.md

 ![Alt Cost of change](/blog/img/costofchange.jpg)

-* For example, scoping errors found during the scope phase are inexpensive to fix.
+* Scoping errors found during the scope phase are inexpensive to fix.
 You merely change a portion of your scope.

 * Scoping errors found during devlopment are more expensive to fix, you need to update your scope, design, and potentially scrap portions of your work done in development.